 Companies who use big data give a number of reasons for doing it and they are perfectly understandable from the point of view of business decision-makers.

 For one, they say that big data analysis provides them with improved insight into the market.
 With big data, they can more efficiently and readily discover trends that affect their customers and drive their decisions.
 They can also notice regular fluctuations in the market which were previously unnoticeable because they were very minor.
 They can also get a better insight into what their competition is doing on a daily, weekly, monthly or yearly basis.

 Using data can also make marketing decisions more effective as marketing teams do not rely on someone’s hunch or incomplete surveys to drive their decisions.
 By analyzing their previous marketing efforts, social media and the habits of their potential consumers, they can better target certain parts of the market and achieve better results.

 In addition to making decisions smarter, big data can also help companies make quicker actions, which can often make a huge difference in how successful those decisions will be.
 For instance, instead of lagging behind the biggest players on the market, a mid-sized company can be the first to, for instance, target a specific demographic or lower their prices, after doing some data analysis which showed this is a smart idea.

-In essence, companies agree that big data makes their decisions faster and relatively more successful than ever before, while doing away with much of the guesswork that went into making decisions before.
+In essence, companies agree that big data make their decisions faster and relatively more successful than ever before while doing away with much of the guesswork that went into making decisions before.

 Simply put, big data has already become a huge part of the business world, despite suffering from some of those early problems that sometimes make it difficult for companies to truly tap the full potential of big data.
 In the future, however, these problems will be solved and big data will become an integral part of every business process.